Understanding Contact Center Fundamentals

 Registration Fees

-• 2-day instructor-led training
+• 3-day instructor-led training or 5-day virtual training

 • All training materials

-• Certificate of completion
+• Course certificate of completion

 Class begins at 9:00 AM and ends at 5:00 PM each day.
+Business casual attire is appropriate.
+No jeans or sneakers please.

-Register securely online with confidence or please call (708) 246-0320.
+Register securely online with confidence or call (708) 246-0320.

 Seminar Schedule